Bitlend-protocol/bitlend-docs/not_used/compound-js.md

 ## Borrow

-Borrows an Ethereum asset from the Compound Protocol for the user.
+Borrows an Ethereum asset from the Bitlend Protocol for the user.
 The user's address must first have supplied collateral and entered a corresponding market.

 - `asset` (string) A string of the asset to borrow (must be a supported underlying asset).
 - `amount` (number \| string \| BigNumber) A string, number, or BigNumber object of the amount of an asset to borrow.
 Use the `mantissa` boolean in the `options` parameter to indicate if this value is scaled up (so there are no decimals) or in its natural scale.